 WORK

-In Full Colour is a projection-mapped artwork created by Rebecca Smith in collaboration with young people from Derbyshire LGBT+ in Chesterfield.
-Developed over several weeks, the project combined original sound design and spoken word to celebrate and amplify LGBTQIA+ voices in the local community.
+In Full Colour is a projection-mapped artwork created in collaboration with young people from Derbyshire LGBT+ in Chesterfield.
+Developed over several weeks, the project brought together spoken word, text and sound to explore identity, visibility and belonging, centring LGBTQIA+ voices from the local community.

 In Full Colour